spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/configure-proxy.md

 ## Prerequisites

-- A PCG is deployed into an existing Kubernetes cluster, active, and in a healthy state.
+- A PCG is deployed into an active Kubernetes cluster, which is active and healthy.
 Refer to [Deploy a PCG to an Existing Kubernetes Cluster](../deploy-pcg-k8s.md) for additional guidance.

   :::warning